Introduction

 # OR C:\Program Files (x86)\ZappySys\ZappySys ODBC PowerPack\ZappySys.TdsServer.WindowsService

-###Enable Additional log from java side like below
+###Enable Additional log from the Java side, like below

 #app.logfile=c:/temp/JdbcBridge_log.txt

-###Set custom Java runtime path rather than using default path like below (uncomment / change as per your need)
+Set custom Java runtime path rather than using the default path, like below (uncomment/change as per your need)

 #java.path=c:\JAVA\JDK8\bin\